 NOVEMBER DIVING

+in November the water temperatures are beginning to rise notably.
+The continuous winter trade winds have dropped and there are often long calm spells with flat seas.
 With the increase in temperature comes the time for reproduction for many creatures.
 Coral spawning occurs as well as the sea worm Balolo (Eunice viridis) spawns 8 days after the November full moon.
 The reef is full of crustaceans and there is an abundance of Spanish mackerel.
-Sea turtles come to the beaches to lay their eggs, btw. they come back to the beaches where they hatched themselves from the egg decades ago.
+Turtles come to the island beaches where they hatched themselves to lay eggs again.

 DECEMBER DIVING

+Summer with warm, humid weather is here, the ocean is bursting with new life after the seasonal spawning events.
+Many reef fish reproduce, with large schools of surgeonfish, crustaceans such as spiny rock lobster (Panulirus ornatus), and crabs bearing eggs.
 The Titan triggerfish builds its nest in the sand and furiously guards it.
 As a diver you have to be careful not to move into ist territory which extends vertically in a conical shape, otherwise, you have to reckon with attacks.

 JANUARY DIVING